LDMX-Software/pflib/tool/README.md

 ### elinks.spy
 This should show the "idle" pattern (ac cc cc cc repeated) when the link is behaving correctly.

+### elinks.bitsplit and elinks.delay
+Theses parameters help "align" the links so that they correctly show the "idle" pattern when you `elinks.spy`.

 ### daq.setup.l1aparams
 These parameters should be stable for a given setup. **Across setups**, the readout length should be 40.
 For UMN, the delay should be 15.